-As this version provided proposals for high-level strategical actions, practical recommendations connected to the areas of interest within the European value chain and a state-of-the-art overview and qualitative/quantitative analysis of the skills/job roles needs, there are opportunities how to proceed further.
+This is the third release of the Sectoral Skills Intelligence and Strategy.
+This version provided updated proposals for high-level strategical actions, practical recommendations connected to the areas of interest within the European value chain and a state-of-the-art overview and qualitative/quantitative analysis of the skills/job roles needs, there are opportunities how to proceed further.